MatzoMT/cs1302-arcade/README.md

 ## Updates

 Updates will be posted here.
-If there has been an update and you have already cloned the project to Nike, then you can update your copy of the project using the `$ git pull skeleton master` command while inside of your project directory.
+If there has been an update and you have already cloned the project using the instructions in this document, then you can update your copy of the project by folliwing these steps:
+i) fully commit;
+ii) checkout the `master` branch; then iii) pull the changes using the `git pull skeleton master` command.

 ## Important Final Project Policies